-Number of performance shares

-based on the LTI targets

-EBITA multiplier

-Closing price

-after a term of 4 years

-Payout of the LTI in Euro

-(LTI capped at 200% of the target)
+Number of performance shares EBITA multiplier Closing price Pay-out of the LTI in EUR corresponding to LTI target x x after a term of 4 years. = (LTI cap at 200 % of the target)

-The sum total of the above remuneration components constitutes the total remuneration ("Total Remuneration") of a member of the Management Board.
+The sum total of the above remuneration components constitutes the total remuneration ("Total Remunera-tion") of a member of the Management Board.